 When experimenting with backlighting, try adjusting the angle and intensity of the light.
 Move the light source or the toy itself to cast different shadows and highlights.
 This is your chance to play with the mood of the image, from dramatic to whimsical.
 You'll also want to be mindful of the background.
 A simple, uncluttered background can enhance the silhouette effect, making the toy the focal point.

 Don't hesitate to use manual camera settings.
 Adjusting the exposure can help you achieve the perfect balance between light and shadow.
 Lowering the exposure will darken the background and highlight the toy's silhouette.
 Finally, experiment with different toys and environments.
 Each combination offers unique opportunities to create enchanting images.
 With practice, you'll master the art of backlighting in toy photography.
+Understanding how light interacts with your subject is key to creating visually striking shots.
+As you explore perfect lighting tips for toys, pay attention to the direction and intensity of the light source to craft dramatic or soft effects.
+Remember, persistence and creativity will transform even simple setups into captivating scenes.

 Capturing Reflections and Glare